Client CLI¶

 service.
 It is the quickest way for developers and operators to explore catalogs, namespaces, tables,

-connectors, and query-lifecycle workflows without writing bespoke clients.
+connectors, storage authorities, and query-lifecycle workflows without writing bespoke clients.

 The CLI runs as a Quarkus application, depends on generated RPC stubs, and includes helpers for